Variational Bayesian Inference for Mixed Logit Models with Unobserved Inter- and Intra-Individual Heterogeneity: Introduction

 \section{Introduction}

-The representation of taste heterogeneity is a principal concern of discrete choice analysis, as information on the distribution of tastes is critical for demand forecasting, welfare analysis and market segmentation.
-From the analyst's perspective, taste variation is often random, as differences in sensitivities cannot be related to observed or observable characteristics of the decision-maker or features of the choice context.
+The representation of taste heterogeneity is a principal concern of discrete choice analysis, as information on the distribution of tastes is critical for demand forecasting, welfare analysis and market segmentation \citep[e.g.][]{allenby1998marketing, ben2019foundations}.
+From the analyst's perspective, taste variation is often random, as differences in sensitivities cannot be related to observed or observable characteristics of the decision-maker or features of the choice context \citep[see e.g][]{bhat1998accommodating, bhat2000incorporating}.

 Mixed random utility models such as mixed logit \citep{mcfadden2000mixed} provide a powerful framework to account for unobserved taste heterogeneity in discrete choice models.
-When longitudinal choice data are analysed with the help of random utility models, it is standard practice to assume that tastes vary randomly across decision-makers but not across replications for the same individual \citep{revelt1998mixed}.
-The implicit assumption underlying this treatment of unobserved heterogeneity is that tastes are unique and stable \citep{stigler1977gustibus}.
+When longitudinal choice data are analysed with the help of mixed random utility models, it is standard practice to assume that tastes vary randomly across decision-makers but not across choice occasions encountered by the same individual \citep{revelt1998mixed}.
+The implicit assumption underlying this treatment of unobserved heterogeneity is that an individual's tastes are unique and stable \citep{stigler1977gustibus}.
 Contrasting views of preference formation postulate that preferences are constructed in an ad-hoc manner at the moment of choice \citep{bettman1998constructive} or learnt and discovered through experience \citep{kivetz2008synthesis}.

-From the perspective of discrete choice analysis, these alternative views of preference formation justify accounting for both inter- and intra- individual heterogeneity \citep[also see][]{hess2015intra}.
-A straightforward way to accommodate unobserved inter- and intra-individual heterogeneity in mixed random utility models is to augment a mixed logit model with a multivariate normal mixing distribution in a hierarchical fashion such that case-specific parameters are generated as normal perturbations around the individual-specific parameters \citep{hess2009allowing, hess2011recovery}.
+From the perspective of discrete choice analysis, these alternative views of preference formation justify accounting for both inter- and intra-individual random heterogeneity \citep[also see][]{hess2015intra}.
+A straightforward way to accommodate unobserved inter- and intra-individual heterogeneity in mixed random utility models is to augment a mixed logit model with a multivariate normal mixing distribution in a hierarchical fashion such that the case-specific taste parameters are generated as normal perturbations around the individual-specific taste parameters \citep[see][]{becker2018bayesian, bhat2002unified, bhat2006impact, danaf2019online, hess2009allowing, hess2011recovery, hess2015intra, yanez2011treatment}.
+Besides, \citet{bhat2011simulation} accommodate random parameters with unobserved inter- and inter-individual within the multinomial probit framework and employ the maximum approximate composite marginal likelihood \citep[MACML;][]{bhat2011maximum} approach for model estimation.